andy-ngo/SYSC3303_L4_G10/L4G10_milestone_2/README.md

 Scheduler.java
 - A class that act as a server to communicate with the Elevator class and the Floor Subsystem class.

-StateMachine.java
-- Data Structure for the Elevator Subsystems

 ## Test Included:
 JUnit Test files to verify that it is working
 - ElevatorTest.java